FAIRmat-NFDI/AreaC-DOC/docs/uploading_and_publishing/howto_upload_data.md

 </div>

-After the files are uploaded, a [processing](refs.md/#processing) is triggered and NOMAD tries to recognize the data with its corresponding [parser](refs.md/#parser).
+After the files are uploaded, a [processing](../glossary/glossary.md/#processing) is triggered.
 Please, visit [Explanation - how the processing works](explanation_how_the_processing_works.md) to gain further insight in the process.

 You will receive an email when the upload processing is finished.